-KEYBOARD

-Caring for your Keyboard
+KEYBOARD Caring for your Keyboard

 The keyboard of your computer is a very sensitive instrument.
 It is made up of many switches that are activated when you press on the keys.
-The keyboard is a major component of the heat dissipation system in a notebook/Tablet PC.
+The keyboard is a major component of the heat dissipation system in a notebook.
 Due to heat and size considerations the keyboard is not sealed.
-Because the keys are so close together, it is not easy for the user to see when liquids have fallen onto the circuitry below the keys
+Because the keys are so close together, it is not easy for the user to see when liquids have fallen onto the circuitry below the keys.

-Attempting to clean the keyboard with a spray on cleaner or rag soaked with cleaner the liquid can drip onto the circuitry sight unseen.
-Once the liquid seeps between the layers of circuitry, it can cause corrosion or other damage to the circuits.
-This can result in keys which no longer operate, or which, when pressed, record the wrong characters and other similar failures.
+When attempting to clean the keyboard with a spray-on cleaner or rag soaked with cleaner, the liquid can drip unseen onto the circuitry.
+If liquid seeps between the layers of circuitry, it can cause corrosion or other damage to the circuits.
+This can result in keys which no longer operate, or which display the wrong characters.